(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 [Corridor]

-(outside Archer's quarters, the faithful companion scratches at the door and yips)
+(Outside Archer's quarters, the faithful companion scratches at the

 PHLOX: All right, but just for a moment.